 I’m really a lover of a good BOLD roast coffee bean, smooth and rich with hints of chocolate and berries.
-With that being said, I, like many other Americans, I consume more than my fair share in a 24-hour period, in part because I’m a hardworking business owner, always a cup-in-hand, the other is because it’s absolutely delicious!
+With that being said, I, like many other Americans, I have been guilty of consuming more than my fair share in a 24-hour period, in part because I’m a hardworking business owner, always a cup-in-hand, the other is because it’s absolutely delicious!
 Who can resist it?

 Unfortunately, coffee contains caffeine and while caffeine isn’t all bad, an over-consumption of caffeinated drinks can wreck havoc on your skin, especially if you aren’t consuming the recommended amount of water that your body needs to stay hydrated and flush out toxins.